marc-sensenich/recipes/content/docs/sides/cottage-potatoes.md

 ## Ingredients

-- 2 lb bag of frozen shredded hashbrown potatoes
+- 2 lb bag of frozen shredded hashbrown potatoes, thawed in refrigerator overnight or 1 hour on the counter
 - 1/2 cup (1 stick) butter
 - 1 teaspoon salt
 - 1/4 teaspoon pepper